 Independence Hall is only a nickname that stuck, as it was formerly the Pennsylvania State House when Pennsylvania was still a colony.
-It also served as an early national capitol of sorts during the Second Continental Congress (1775–1783); it also hosted the Constitutional Convention in 1787.
+It also served as an early national capital of sorts during the Second Continental Congress (1775–1783); it also hosted the Constitutional Convention in 1787.
 It was in this building that the Declaration of Independence and the U.S. Constitution were adopted.
 This is where it all began!

 4. National Constitution Center

-Located a block north of the Independence Visitor Center with an open view towards Independence Hall, this history museum is dedicated to the U.S. Constitution (framed in Philadelphia in 1787).
+Located a block north of the Independence Visitor Center with an open view toward Independence Hall, this history museum is dedicated to the U.S. Constitution (framed in Philadelphia in 1787).
 Construction began in 2000 and was completed in 2003.
 In addition to the other monuments and memorials listed on this page, this museum has helped earn the area its unofficial designation as the nation's most historic square mile.

 Note: Unfortunately, if you want to see the original copy of the U.S. Constitution, you won't find it here—it is housed in the National Archives in Washington, D.C.

 The towering steeple of Old City’s tallest church has overlooked the skyline since 1744, although the original church dates to 1695 and remains one of the nation’s best examples of Georgian architecture.